lucasVirolli/CPF-validate/README.md

 The calculus to get the first digit is: </br>
 11 - (237 % 11) = 5 (First digit) </br>
-If the digit number is greater than 9, we consider 0.
+If the number is greater than 9, we consider 0.
 </br>
 </br>
-Now that we have the first digit, the second digit is the same thing, but the multiplier start with the number 11 as below:
+Now that we have the first digit, the second digit is the same thing, but the multiplier starts with the number 11:
 <table>
 <tr>
   <td>CPF</td>